 He worked in collaboration with Jeroen de Rijke from 1994 to 2006, as De Rijke / De Rooij.
 Together with De Rijke he mounted major exhibitions at K21, Düsseldorf (2007), and at the Museo d’Arte Moderna di Bologna (2008).
 They represented The Netherlands at the Venice Biennale in 2005.

-Willem de Rooij is a recipient of the Vincent Award Nomination, The Vincent van Gogh Biennial Award for Contemporary Art in Europe, Gemeentemuseum Den Haag, The Hague (2014); the Hugo Boss Prize Nomination, Guggenheim Museum, New York (2004); the Prix de Rome, Rijksakademie van Beeldende Kunsten, Amsterdam (1996).
+Willem de Rooij is a recipient of the Vincent Award Nomination, The Vincent van Gogh Biennial Award for Contemporary Art in Europe, Gemeentemuseum Den Haag, The Hague (2014); the Hugo Boss Prize Nomination, Guggenheim Museum, New York (2004), and the Prix de Rome, Rijksakademie van Beeldende Kunsten, Amsterdam (1996), among others.